 Recording artists he’s worked as a producer, engineer, programmer, and musician include David Werner, Bob Corbin, Billy Idol, John Waite, Dagny, SOJA, Rachel Z, Tarkan, Neil Dorfsman, Gary Katz, Syleena Johnson, Mary Fahl, Reb Beach, Michael McGlone, Carla Bianco, Marc Copely, Psychotica, Bloody Chicklets, and Skell, to name some.

-In 2003 Rob founded Market Street Sound, downtown Pittsburgh’s largest and most successful audio-post facility, where he’s produced, recorded and mixed many recording artists, composed music for advertising and film, and recorded and mixed hundreds, if not thousands, of TV, Radio, and Web commercials.
+In 2003 Rob founded Market Street Sound/Contagious Music, Pittsburgh’s largest and most successful audio-post facility, where he’s produced, recorded and mixed many recording artists, composed music for advertising and film, and recorded and mixed hundreds, if not thousands, of TV, Radio, and Web commercials.
 Rob has received many industry awards for both composition/songwriting and sound-design.
-Advertsing and marketing clients that Rob has created brand music for include Coca Cola, Dicks Sporting Goods, Cub Cadet, Snickers, Snausages, Delmonte, Heinz, Harry and David, PNC, UPMC, Stanley Steemer, Highmark, NGK, Airborne, Art Institutes, and countless others big and small.
+Advertising and marketing clients that Rob has created brand music for include Coca Cola, Dicks Sporting Goods, Cub Cadet, Snickers, The Home Depot, Snausages, Delmonte, Heinz, Harry and David, PNC, UPMC, Stanley Steemer, Highmark, NGK, Airborne, Art Institutes, and countless others big and small.